J-HyperNova/OCT-Pretraining/README.md

 - `Pretraining/` contains the code for the pretraining experiments.

 ### Files
-- `Segmentation.py` contains the code for the segmentation experiments, requires the pretraining experiments to be run first and models modved to correct directories.
+- `Segmentation.py` contains the code for the segmentation experiments, requires the pretraining experiments to be run first and models placed in the directories expected by the code.
 This uses the SMTorch environment.
 - `Pretraining/myBYOL.py` contains the code for BYOL pretraining.
 Uses the BYOL environment.
 - `Pretraining/myPLC.py` contains the code for PLC pretraining.
 Uses the PLC environment.
 - `Pretraining/mySimCLR.py` contains the code for SimCLR pretraining.
 Uses the SimCLR environment.